atindraraut/hubspot-crm-integration/README.md

 When everything is working properly, the test output looks like this:

 ```
-🎉 ALL ASSIGNMENT REQUIREMENTS TESTED SUCCESSFULLY!
+🎉 ALL project REQUIREMENTS TESTED SUCCESSFULLY!
 ==================================================
 ✅ Custom properties created
 ✅ Contact creation with custom properties